Subject: FW: Earlier symptom on H1N1

 (3) We decide to establish Kuok Brothers Limited.
 In mid-January 1949, five of us met at a small roundtable in our home in Johore Bahru.
 Present were my MOTHER, cousin number five HOCK CHIN, cousin number twelve HOCK SENG, my brother HOCK KHEE nicknamed Philip (a.k.a. cousin number seventeen), and myself (a.k.a. cousin number twenty).
 We sat down and Mother said, “Nien,would you like to start?”
 I said, “Fine, yes I will start.”
 To cut the long story short, we got started, and commenced business from a little shop house in Johore Bharu on 1 April 1949.

+(4) As a young man, I thought there was no substitute for hard work and thinking up good, honest business plans and, without respite, pushing them along.
+There will always be business on earth.
 Be humble; be straight; don't be crooked; don't take advantage of people.
 To be a successful businessman, I think you really need to brush all your senses every morning, just as you brush your teeth.
 I coined the phrase “honing your senses” in business: your vision, hearing,sense of smell, touch and taste.
 All these senses come in very useful.

-never to be greedy, and that in making money one could practise high morality.
+(5) Mother was the captain of our ship.
+She saw and sensed everything, but being a wise person she didn't interfere.
+Yet she was the background influence, the glue that bound the Group together.
+She taught my cousins and my brothers and me never to be greedy, and that in making money one could practise high morality.
 She stressed that whenever the firm does well it should make donations to the charities operating in our societies.
 She always kept us focused on the big picture in business.
 For example: avoid businesses that bring harm, destruction or grief to people.
 This includes trades like gambling, drugs, arms sales, loan-sharking and prostitution.

 (6) We started as little fish swimming in a bathtub.
 From there we went to a lake and now we are in the open seas.
-Today our businesses cover many industries and our operations are worldwide but this would not have been possible without the vision of the founding members, the dedicated contributions and loyalty of our colleagues and employees, and very importantly the
+Today our businesses cover many industries and our operations are worldwide but this would not have been possible without the vision of the founding members, the dedicated contributions and loyalty of our colleagues and employees, and very importantly the strong moral principles espoused by my mother.

-(7) When I hire staff I
+(7) When I hire staff I look for honest, hardworking, intelligent people.

 When I look candidates in the eye, they must appear very honest to me.
 I do not look for MBAs or exceptional students.
 You may hire a brilliant man, summa cum laude, first-class honours, but if his mind is not a fair one or if he has a warped attitude in life, does brilliance really matter?